-3.2 Role of the Members and the Diocesan Schools Service
+3.2 Role of the Members and the Diocesan Education Service

-- 3.2.1 The Members are the guardians of the constitution, determining the governance structure of the Trust and providing oversight and challenge of the Directors to ensure the charitable object of the Trust is being fulfilled.
-Whilst the Members have limited legal and financial responsibility for the affairs of the Trust, the Department for Education recommends that there is some distinction between the Members and the Directors as "this promotes internal challenge and scrutiny, which members who are independent of the Directors can provide" (Governors' Handbook September 2014).
-In view of the overarching role of the Members, the Diocesan Bishop will be a Member together with the Diocesan Corporate Director. - 3.2.2 The Members' key responsibilities are: - 3.2.2.1 to ensure the Objects of the Trust are met, the Annual Report should address this which will be presented to the Members either at the Annual General Meeting or by other means;
+3.2.1 The Members are the guardians of the constitution, determining the governance structure of the Trust and providing oversight and challenge of the Directors to ensure the charitable object of the Trust is being fulfilled.
+Whilst the Members have limited legal and financial responsibility for the affairs of the Trust, the Department for Education recommends that there is some distinction between the Members and the Directors as "this enables members who are independent of the trustees to provide challenge and scrutiny to the board" (Governance Handbook November 2015).
+In view of the overarching role of the Members, the Diocesan Bishop will be a Member together with the Diocesan Corporate Director.

+3.2.2 The Members' key responsibilities are:

-- 3.2.2.2 to determine the Trust's constitution and governance structure, i.e. the Articles which will have been finalised on incorporation; and - 3.2.2.3 exercising either a direct power under the Articles or a statutory power under the Companies Act 2006 to appoint and remove Directors (noting any power of the Trust Board or the Bishop to make such appointments), which should be exercised sparingly given the management responsibility is vested in the Trust Board. - 3.2.3 The Bishop, through the Diocesan Schools Service, will also exercise oversight and supervision as diocesan authority and the Diocesan Memorandum of Understanding seeks to articulate this.
+- 3.2.2.1 to ensure the Objects of the Trust are met, the Annual Report should address this which will be presented to the Members either at the Annual General Meeting or by other means; - 3.2.2.2 to determine the Trust's constitution and governance structure, i.e. the Articles which will have been finalised on incorporation; and - 3.2.2.3 exercising either a direct power under the Articles or a statutory power under the Companies Act 2006 to appoint and remove Directors (noting any power of the Trust Board or the Bishop to make such appointments), which should be exercised sparingly given the management responsibility is vested in the Trust Board.

+3.2.3 The Bishop, through the Diocesan Education Service, will also exercise oversight and supervision as diocesan authority and the Diocesan Memorandum of Understanding seeks to articulate this.
 The Members, Directors and Governors are required to observe any requirements and conditions of the Diocese.